-The Human Rights Officers, by authority of the school district and its Board of Education, shall immediately initiate an investigation upon receipt of a report or complaint alleging harassment or intimidation in violation of this policy.
-The Human Rights Officer shall notify the superintendent in writing that he/she is beginning an investigation.
+The District's Human Rights Officers, by authority of the District and its Board of Education, shall immediately initiate an investigation upon receipt of a report or complaint alleging harassment or intimidation in violation of this policy.
+The District's Human Rights Officer shall notify the Superintendent in writing that he/she is beginning an investigation.
 Such notification may exclude identifying information.
-If the superintendent is the subject of the complaint, the Human Rights Officers shall notify the Board of Education.
-The investigation may be conducted by the Human Rights Officers, a building reporting officer or by a third party designated by the Human Rights Officers.
-The investigating party shall provide the superintendent and the Human Rights Officers with an interim written report on the status of the investigation within ten (10) working days of the receipt of the complaint.
+If the Superintendent is the subject of the complaint, the Human Rights Officers shall notify the Board of Education.
+The investigation may be conducted by the District's Human Rights Officers, a building reporting officer or by a third party designated by the Human Rights Officers.
+The investigating party shall provide the Superintendent and the District's Human Rights Officers with an interim written report on the status of the investigation within ten (10) working days of the receipt of the complaint.

-If a building reporting officer is the subject of the complaint, the investigating party shall be either the Human Rights Officers or a third party designated by the Human Rights Officers.
+If a building reporting officer is the subject of the complaint, the investigating party shall be either the District's Human Rights Officers or a third party designated by the District's Human Rights Officers.

-If a Human Rights Officer is the subject of the complaint, the investigating party shall be either the other Human Rights Officer, the superintendent or a third party designated by the superintendent.
+If a District's Human Rights Officer is the subject of the complaint, the investigating party shall be either the other District's Human Rights Officer, the Superintendent or a third party designated by the Superintendent.

-If the superintendent is the subject of the of complaint, the status report shall be submitted to the Board of Education and to the Human Rights Officers.
+If the Superintendent is the subject of the complaint, the status report shall be submitted to the Board of Education and to the District's Human Rights Officers.

-In determining whether the alleged conduct constitutes harassment or intimidation in violation of this policy, the school district should consider the surrounding circumstances, the nature of the relationships between the parties involved and the context in which the alleged incidents occurred.
+In determining whether the alleged conduct constitutes harassment or intimidation in violation of this policy, the District should consider the surrounding circumstances, the nature of the relationships between the parties involved and the context in which the alleged incidents occurred.
 Whether a particular action or incident constituted harassment or intimidation requires a determination based upon all the facts and surrounding circumstances.